Starcommander/DateCommander/README.md

 * Built with the google web toolkit
 * Very simple
 * Self hosted
+* Server and client side written in java

 Build
 * You can Build it with: ant build